01 of 21

 A DIY With Pipes

-Industrial design typically includes exposed beams and piping, but if you don't want to call in an architect, you can fake it with a clever DIY like this shelving unit by Oliver Thorton.
-At once stunning and unique, this unit uses copper pipes to create a rustic, exposed look that's both visually appealing and practical.
-If this look is too much for you, try a simpler copper DIY that doesn't involve soldering metal.Continue to 4 of 21 below.
+Industrial design typically includes exposed beams and piping, but if you do not want to call in an architect, you can fake it with a clever DIY like this shelving unit by Oliver Thorton.
+At once stunning and unique, this unit uses copper pipes to create a rustic, exposed look that is both visually appealing and practical.
+If this look is too much for you, try a simpler copper DIY that does not involve soldering metal.Continue to 4 of 21 below.

 04 of 21